-Spain now provides a tax credit for non-Spanish projects that are completely or partly made in the country.
+Spain offers a tax rebate for non-Spanish projects that are completely or partly made in the country.
 Commercial productions are not eligible.
 The incentive targets cinema and film, scripted TV, animation, and gaming.

-A minimum production spend of 1 million Euros in Spain is required to benefit from the 15% tax credit.
-That incentive can increase to 35% tax credit on production expenditures made in the northern Spanish region of Navarre and 40% in the Canary Islands.
+A minimum production spend of 1 million Euros in Spain is required to benefit from the 20% tax credit.
+That incentive can increase to 40% in the Canary Islands.
+An alternative financing model providing tax credit from 30-40% to local investors in a film project is also on offer in Navarre and the Basque Country.

 Rebates are made to the Spanish production service company working locally with the foreign production company.
 Government payback can be expected 18 - 24 months after the production wrap and successful presentation of an audit.
 Earlier credit towards the rebate may be negotiated with PSN Spain.